jiasenwangs/transopt/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This code is for an experiment about using transformer as universal optimizer for mathematical programs.
+This code is for an experiment about using transformer as universal optimizer for solving mathematical programs (optimization problems).

 ## Environment